August 7th, 2019

-NPI is working with business, labor, and civic groups to build a strong coalition to Approve Referendum 88.
-Below is the press release we published today in response to the submission of signatures for this measure.
+NPI is working with business, labor, and civic groups to build a strong coalition to Approve Referendum 88 and uphold Initiative 1000 this autumn.

 We believe Washington’s Diversity, Equity, and Inclusion Act is worth defending, and we’re committed to ensuring voters have the information they need to cast an informed vote on Referendum 88 this autumn.